Kaidrick/DCS-F-14-Flight-Manual-zh-CN/source/weapons.rst

 The gun itself is mounted to be elevated slightly more than 3° from the ADL to provide built-in lead for dog-fight situations.

 To fire the gun, no input is needed from the WCS, the gun can be fired by the trigger on the pilot stick when selected by the weapons selector on that same stick, provided master arm is on.
+The WCS can however provide symbology on the HUD to increase gun accuracy.
+For both air-to-air and air-to-ground modes the gun has two sights available.
+For air-to-air it's the manual sight and the RTGS (real-time gun sight).

 Selection of the gun is indicated on the bottom of the hud by a capital G with remaining hundreds of rounds indicated below.